NATO concerned by Russian exercises in Belarus, Moscow criticises US

 The Pentagon said the aim of the U.S. troop reinforcements was to send a "strong signal" to Putin.

-Ukraine and Turkey will sign a framework agreement on manufacturing Turkish drones in Ukraine, Defence Minister Oleksii Reznikov told reporters, in a move that is certain to annoy Moscow.

-Kyiv has already deployed Turkish-made drones in a war with Russian-backed separatists in eastern Ukraine.
-Reznikov said the number of ceasefire violations in that conflict had decreased and there had been no combat losses for the past three weeks.

-In Paris, French President Emmanuel Macron said he and Polish President Andrzej Duda had discussed the possibility of a three-way meeting along with Germany in coming days on the situation in Ukraine.
+In Paris, French President Emmanuel Macron said he and Polish President Andrzej Duda had discussed the possibility of a three-way meeting along with Germany's Olaf Scholz in coming days on the situation in Ukraine.

-European Commission President Ursula von der Leyen said the European Union was working on a joint response to a letter many of its member countries received from Russia earlier this week asking for security guarantees.
+European Commission President Ursula von der Leyen said the European Union was working on a joint response to a letter many of its member countries received from Russia asking for security guarantees.

 Von der Leyen called for Russia to return to a path of "peace and dialogue" or face sanctions.